 Personal space in Portugal

 When invited to a Portuguese home for dinner, bring flowers, good quality chocolates or candy for the hostess.
 Do not bring wine unless you know which wines your hosts prefer.
-Also, count the number of flowers you bring–13 is considered unlucky.
+Also, count the number of flowers you bring; 13 is an unlucky number.
 Do not give red flowers to your host.
-Reserve blooms of this colour for your lover or partner advises one Expatica reader based in Portugal.
-A return invitation to the hostess is appreciated.
+Reserve blooms of this color for your lover or partner advises one Expatica reader based in Portugal.
+A return invitation to the hostess is appropriate.
 When you receive a gift, keep in mind that the Portuguese consider it polite to open the gift when received.
 Gifts are normally not exchanged at business meetings, but small gifts may be appropriate at the successful conclusion of negotiations.

-If you are invited to a dinner, try to arrive no more than 15 minutes after the stipulated time.
+If you are invited to dinner, try to arrive no more than 15 minutes after the stipulated time.
 Being late between half an hour and an hour is accepted when you go to a party or larger social gathering.
 It is inappropriate to discuss business in social situations.
-Also, remain standing until invited to sit down; you may be shown to a particular seat.
-Table manners are Continental — the fork is held in the left hand and the knife in the right while eating.
+Also, remain standing until invited to sit down; they may show you to a particular seat.
+Table manners are continental; hold the fork in the left hand and the knife in the right while eating.
 Do not begin eating until the hostess says bom apetite.

 Expat women in Portugal